Has the Constitution Failed Us?

 It is just a stupid idea all the way around.
 The Constitution provided a blueprint for a system of government that COULD have been extremely limited had the people just ensured it.
 Lazy and apathetic people are to blame just as much as the tyrant.
-I see and read of these folks talking bad about the Constitution, and it blows my mind that they refuse to see the fundamentals of the problem.
+I see and read of these folks talking badly about the Constitution, and it blows my mind that they refuse to see the fundamentals of the problem.

 The truth is that all government eventually corrupts, just as ALL large bodies of power corrupt: even corporate entities.
 EVERYTHING can corrupt: Churches, Non-Profits, Hospitals and Doctors, Cops, Parents, Friends, Employees, Military, Firemen, children, etc. Again, as governments fail, so too will non-governments.
-This should come as no surprise because it appears to be a part of the human condition, and knowing all of this ahead of time, the people should constantly be on guard for it.
-The question should be, “what are you willing to do about it?”
+This should come as no surprise because it appears to be a part of the human condition, and knowing all of this ahead of time, people should constantly be on guard for it.
+The question should be, “what are you willing to do about it?“

 I have heard it best said like this: “We must all fear evil men.
 But there is another kind of evil which we must fear most, and that is the indifference of good men.
-(The Boondock Saints, 1999)” Think about that for a second, and then reflect on what your positions are.
+(The Boondock Saints, 1999)” Think about that for a second, and then reflect on your positions.
 Your indifference, or apathy, is just as much a part of the problem as the horrible agendas being put into action by these horrible people.

 Sure, you hate what this nation has become.
 Well, so do most of us, but being blinded by love is no different than being blinded by hate.
 You should not continue to go kiss the person who keeps punching you in the face any more than you should continue to accept tyranny when the supreme law clearly demonstrates it is wrong.
 Additionally, you should not infringe upon someone else’s rights just because you do not like how they exercise or apply them any more than you should accept someone attempting to take away your rights because someone else does not like how you are exercising or applying them.

 The experiment has NOT failed.
 In fact, I would venture to say it is just underway because it is now being thoroughly tested.
 We have been able to learn from this experiment.
 We know what protects us.
 We know what changes have led to tyranny.
-This does not mean the original idea was wrong, flawed, or even outdated.
-If anything, we have seen just how perfect it was, but just how horrible people with “good intentions” can really be.
-Daniel Webster said, “Good intentions will always be pleaded for every assumption of power, but they cannot justify it, even if we were sure that they existed.
-It is hardly too strong to say, that the Constitution was made to guard the people against the dangers of good intentions, real or pretended (Webster & Whipple, 1993).”
+This does not mean the original idea was wrong, flawed, or outdated.
+If anything, we have seen how perfect it was, but just how horrible people with “good intentions” can really be.
+Daniel Webster said, “Good intentions will always be pleaded for every assumption of power, but they cannot justify it, even if we were sure they existed.
+It is hardly too strong to say that the Constitution was made to guard the people against the dangers of good intentions, real or pretended (Webster & Whipple, 1993).”
 Clearly, the people have not enforced it; the people are the ones who have failed, and we are living the result.

 Is the Constitution perfect?
 No, especially not after certain amendments have been made.
 Can it be improved based on what we have learned?
 YES!
 Should we just trash it because a bunch of power-hungry parasites ignored it?
 Of course not!